markusmoenig/viralgraphics.io/examples/README.md

 To load any of these examples into V-IDE, simply right-click inside the Code Editor of V-IDE and select "Insert Text..." and select the .js source file of the example.

-There are some more complex examples in the apps folder (like the AddressBook) which are V-IDE projects and habe to be opened from within V-IDE.
+There are some more complex examples in the apps folder (like the AddressBook) which are V-IDE projects and have to be opened from within V-IDE.